Streaming media: Early development

 Attempts to display media on computers date back to the earliest days of computing in the mid-20th century.
 However, little progress was made for several decades, primarily due to the high cost and limited capabilities of computer hardware.
 From the late 1980s through the 1990s, consumer-grade personal computers became powerful enough to display various media.
-The primary technical issues related to streaming were having enough CPU and bus bandwidth to support the required data rates, achieving real-time computing performance required to prevent buffer underrun and enable smooth streaming of the content.
+The primary technical issues related to streaming were having enough CPU and bus bandwidth to support the required data rates and achieving the real-time computing performance required to prevent buffer underruns and enable smooth streaming of the content.
 However, computer networks were still limited in the mid-1990s, and audio and video media were usually delivered over non-streaming channels, such as playback from a local hard disk drive or CD-ROMs on the end user's computer.

+Terminology in the 1970s was at best confusing for applications such as telemetered aircraft or missile test data.
+By then PCM [Pulse Code Modulation] was the dominant transmission type.
+This PCM transmission was bit-serial and not packetized so the 'streaming' terminology was often a confusion factor.
+In 1969 Grumman acquired one of the first telemetry ground stations [Automated Telemetry Station, 'ATS'] which had the capability for reconstructing serial telemetered data which had been recorded on digital computer peripheral tapes.
+Computer peripheral tapes were inherently recorded in blocks.
+Reconstruction was required for continuous display purposes without time-base distortion.
+The Navy implemented similar capability in DoD for the first time in 1973.
+These implementations are the only known examples of true 'streaming' in the sense of reconstructing distortion-free serial data from packetized or blocked recordings.
+'Real-time' terminology has also been confusing in streaming context.
+The most accepted definition of 'real-time' requires that all associated processing or formatting of the data must take place prior to availability of the next sample of each measurement.
+In the 1970s the most powerful mainframe computers were not fast enough for this task at significant overall data rates in the range of 50,000 samples per second.
+For that reason both the Grumman ATS and the Navy Real-time Telemetry Processing System [RTPS] employed unique special purpose digital computers dedicated to real-time processing of raw data samples.

-In 1990 the first commercial Ethernet switch was introduced by Kalpana, which enabled the more powerful computer networks that led to the first streaming video solutions used by schools and corporations.
+In 1990, the first commercial Ethernet switch was introduced by Kalpana, which enabled the more powerful computer networks that led to the first streaming video solutions used by schools and corporations.

-Practical streaming media was only made possible with advances in data compression, due to the impractically high bandwidth requirements of uncompressed media.
+Practical streaming media was only made possible with advances in data compression due to the impractically high bandwidth requirements of uncompressed media.
 Raw digital audio encoded with pulse-code modulation (PCM) requires a bandwidth of 1.4 Mbit/s for uncompressed CD audio, while raw digital video requires a bandwidth of 168 Mbit/s for SD video and over 1000 Mbit/s for FHD video.